 Read more: Do's and Don'ts about Home Acne Treatments

 BHA is also recommended for people struggling with rosacea.
-However, some people who suffer from this condition cannot tolerate exfoliants so try experimenting with BHA products to know how your skin will react.
-If successful, the redness of your skin will be toned-down, you will have fewer breakouts and the skin texture will be much more even and smoother.
+However, it should be noted that some people who suffer from this condition cannot tolerate exfoliants.
+It is critical to slowly experiment with BHA products to know how your skin will react.
+If successful, the redness caused by rosacea will be much more subdued, you will have less breakouts and the skin texture in general, will be much more even and smooth.

-Skincare products with BHA have varying concentrations of acid but most are designed for daily use.
-But if you are a beginner, it is highly suggested that you accustom your skin to the chemical peel by applying a few times a week and slowly increasing your use if you don’t see adverse reactions.
+Skincare products with BHA have varying concentrations of acid, but most are designed for daily use.
+If you are a beginner, it is highly suggested that you acclimate your skin to the chemicals slowly.
+Try applying it a few times a week then very slowly increase usage if you do not experience adverse reactions.
 If you have sensitive skin, applying BHA at lower concentrations can help calm your face.

-If you’re pregnant, it is not advised to use BHA skincare products.
-Studies show that oral use of this acid lead to certain birth defects and it is best to shelf away topical BHA products for your child’s safety.
+If you are pregnant, it is not advised to use BHA skincare products.
+Studies show that oral use of this acid leads to certain birth defects.
+It is best to err on the side of caution and avoid BHA products altogether if pregnant or nursing for your child’s safety.

-Although BHAs won’t make your skin sensitive to the sun’s UV rays, wearing sunscreen every day is still a must to avoid sun damage and the early onset of skin-aging.
+Although BHAs will not necessarily make your skin sensitive to the sun’s UV rays, wearing sunscreen every day is still a must to avoid sun damage and the early onset signs of skin-aging.

 Salicylic acid is the most popular BHA found in skincare products.
 It is naturally derived from the bark of the willow tree.
-Its light surface exfoliation improves overall skin texture, while the deeper penetration action effectively treats the biggest skin acne problems such as whiteheads, blackheads and deeper cystic acne.
-Salicylic acid also has antimicrobial and anti-inflammatory properties that greatly helps in maintaining and keeping your skin acne-free even in the future.
+Its light surface exfoliation improves overall skin texture, while the deeper penetration action effectively treats skin problems such as whiteheads, blackheads and deeper cystic acne.
+Salicylic Acid also has antimicrobial and anti-inflammatory properties that help maintain and keep skin acne-free.

 Read more: How to Use a Salicylic Acid Face Peel